sjaehn/BSchaffl/README.md

 Latency is required if a marker is automatically or manually dragged to the left.
 The plugin itself calculates the latency by default.
 This value (in ms) is shown in the top right of the plugin.
 Alternatively, the user may manually set a fixed latency of up to 192000 frames.
+It is recommended to manually set this parameter to the maximally expected latency if you automate and/or change step markers, step swing, and/or step swing process during playback.

 Latency-correction of time/position data (time, bar, beat) is required for the proper work of B.Schaffl.
 However, hosts may differently handle latency and time/position data.
 Some correct it by themselves (as